NavyBlueCheese/fx-vol-surface/README.md

 * Within tenor: **PCHIP** (shape-preserving monotone cubic) through the nodes in `(k = ln K/F, w = σ²T)`.
-Wings: **asymptotically flat in vol** with a C1 exponential decay of the edge slope (a *hard* flat extrapolation is C0 and its kink shows up as a negative-density spike at the 10Δ strikes — the hard `"flat"` mode is available for comparison and the arbitrage checker flags its kink).
+Wings: **asymptotically flat in vol** with a C1 exponential decay of the edge slope (a *hard* flat extrapolation is C0 and its kink shows up as a negative-density spike at the 10Δ strikes, the hard `"flat"` mode is available for comparison and the arbitrage checker flags its kink).
 Malz (1997) quadratic-in-delta smile included as seed/sanity model.